noew/nurp6015fall15/README.md

 - A more verbose introductory statistics book with very little mathematics: Field, A., Miles, J. & Field, Z. (2012).
 Discovering Statistics Using R.  SAGE Publications.
 - More on the different free/open-source software that are combined in reproducible research (R, Git, knitr, Latex): Gandrud, C. (2013).
 Reproducible Research with R and R Studio.
 CRC Press.
+- If you want to continue your studies of applied statistics, this is one of the best books: Gelman, A., Hill, J. (2007).
+Data Analysis Using Regression and Multilevel/Hierarchical Models.
+Cambridge University Press.

 Certain readings will be posted on Canvas (please check this syllabus and your email for announcements.)